-Resource Access Management (RAM) and Security Token Service (STS) are access control systems provided by Alibaba Cloud.
+Resource Access Management (RAM) and Security Token Service (STS) are access control systems that are provided by Alibaba Cloud.

-Additional, individuals need to be granted temporary access to the API of IoT Platform.
-In this case, the AccessKey of A must not be disclosed.
-Instead, the administrator needs to create a role, C, and grant this role access to the API of IoT Platform.
-Note that C cannot be directly used currently because there is no AccessKey for C, and C is only a virtual entity that owns access to the IoT Platform API.
+To meet business requirements, you want to grant users short-term permissions to access the IoT Platform API.
+In this case, we recommend that you do not disclose the AccessKey pair of A. We recommend that you create a RAM role C and grant C the permission to access the IoT Platform API.
+Note that C cannot be directly used because no AccessKey pair is configured for C. C is only a virtual entity that has the permission to access the IoT Platform API.

-The administrator needs to call the AssumeRole API operation of STS to obtain temporary security credentials that can be used to access the IoT Platform API.
-In the AssumeRole call, the value of RoleArn must be the Alibaba Cloud resource name (ARN) of C. If the AssumeRole call is successful, STS will return a temporary AccessKeyId, AccessKeySecret, and SecurityToken as security credentials.
-The validity period of these credentials can be specified when AssumeRole is called.
-The account administrator can deliver these credentials to users who need access to the API of the IoT Platform.
-This access to the API is temporary.
+You must call the AssumeRole operation of STS to obtain temporary identity credentials that are required to access the IoT Platform API.
+When you call the AssumeRole operation, you must set the RoleArn parameter to the Alibaba Cloud Resource Name (ARN) of C. If the call is successful, STS returns the temporary AccessKey ID, AccessKey secret, and token as temporary identity credentials.
+The validity period of these credentials can be specified when you call the AssumeRole operation.
+You can deliver these credentials to the users who need to access the IoT Platform API.
+This access permission is temporary.

 Why is it complicated to use RAM and STS?